nicklockwood/ArrayUtils/README.md

 Thread Safety
 --------------

 In general, NSArray is thread safe and NSMutableArray isn't.
 ArrayUtils does not do anything to change that.
-You can saftely call the ArrayUtils methods on an NSArray instance from mutltiple threads, but doing so on an NSMutableArray will have unpredictable results.
+You can safely call the ArrayUtils methods on an NSArray instance from multiple threads, but doing so on an NSMutableArray will have unpredictable results.

 Installation